KirillKudaev/DiningServicesDB/README.md

 - When user’s favorite dishes are being served
 - If someone the user is following has checked in at either the pub or dining room
 - If a meal sponsor has checked in to either the pub or dining room
+- User has the option to indicate that he or she can sponsor a meal